MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-25-Foreign-Acquisition/subpart-25.11-Solicitation-Provisions-Contract-Clauses/section-25.1101.md

 ##### 25.1101 Acquisition of supplies. #####

-Link to an amendment published at 87 FR 12794, Mar.
-7, 2022.

-The following provisions and clauses apply to the acquisition of supplies and the acquisition of services involving the furnishing of supplies.

 (a)(1) Insert the clause at 52.225-1, Buy American - Supplies, in solicitations and contracts with a value exceeding the micro-purchase threshold but not exceeding $25,000; and in solicitations and contracts with a value exceeding $25,000, if none of the clauses prescribed in paragraphs (b) and (c) of this section apply, except if -

+(i)The following provisions and clauses apply to the acquisition of supplies and the acquisition of services involving the furnishing of supplies.

-(i) The solicitation is restricted to domestic end products in accordance with subpart 6.3;
+(A) The solicitation is restricted to domestic end products in accordance with subpart 6.3;

-(ii) The acquisition is for supplies for use within the United States and an exception to the Buy American statute applies (*e.g.*, nonavailability, public interest, or information technology that is a commercial product); or
+(B) The acquisition is for supplies for use within the United States and an exception to the Buy American statute applies (*e.g.*, nonavailability, public interest, or information technology that is a commercial product); or

-(iii) The acquisition is for supplies for use outside the United States.
+(C) The acquisition is for supplies for use outside the United States.

+(ii) The contracting officer shall use the clause with its Alternate I to reflect the domestic content threshold that will apply to the entire period of performance, when the senior procurement executive allows for application of an alternate domestic content test for the contract in accordance with 25.101(d).
+For contracts that the contracting officer estimates will be awarded in calendar year 2022 or 2023, the contracting officer shall insert “60” in paragraph (1)(ii)(A) of the definition of “domestic end product.”
+For contracts that the contracting officer estimates will be awarded in calendar year 2024, 2025, 2026, 2027, or 2028, the contracting officer shall insert “65”.
+For contracts that the contracting officer estimates will be awarded after calendar year 2028 the contracting officer shall insert “75”.

 (2) Insert the provision at 52.225-2, Buy American Certificate, in solicitations containing the clause at 52.225-1.